 Audit-related services consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-We paid Marcum LLP \$60,500 during the year ended December 31, 2019 for services related to our initial public offering registration statement.
-No audit-related fees were paid during the period ended December 31, 2018.
+We did not pay Marcum for consultations concerning financial accounting and reporting 31, 2020 and 2019.